isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-A test should verify that each header file can be included by itself and successfully compile.
+A test should verify that the header file itself compiles or that a cpp file which only includes the header file compiles.

 ### <a name="Rs-namespace"></a>SF.20: Use `namespace`s to express logical structure